 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included a review of the cash flow forecasts produced by the directors, incorporating the funds raised subsequent to the year-end.
-The review included challenge of the key assumptions contained within the forecast with a focus on the projected contracted and committed costs for 12 months following the signing of the financial statements, together with the proposed fund raising following the signing of the financial statements and re-admission of shares to trading.
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included obtaining and reviewing the management's going concern assessment and associated cashflow forecast for the period off 12 months from the date of the approval of the financial statements.
+We assessed assumptions used and held discussions with management regarding future plans, committed costs and the availability of funding.